COMMUNITY ORGANIZING MEETINGS

 THE EDUCATED ACTIVIST

 We believe that the best activists are those who are educated about issues.
 Periodically, we read important books and host discussions with authors after services during lunch.
-Our next book will be The Sum of Us by Heather McGhee.
-Join us for our next Educated Activist Book Group on Sunday April 25 from 3:00 – 4:00 pm.
-Register here.
+Our next Educated Activist meeting will be on Sunday, December 12.
+We will be discussing Evicted by Matthew Desmond.